elenahorton21/CS262/ReplicationDemo/README.md

 # Engineering Notebook

 **4/1**: Designing our system.
 Debating having a lead server, or having the clients all broadcast to all replicas always.
+Did decide to use our grpc implementation because the thread management is all handled under the hood of grpc and it is much easier to define our calls (both for the application and for communication between the servers.)

 **4/2**: Decided on a system where clients talk to a lead server.
 However, we are debating how to trigger a switch from lead server to the replicas.
 Came up with the idea to formally order the replicas, so if clients recognize that the server is down, they just switch to the next one in order.
 The downside of this is that it seems less elegant than the server's self-appointing a leader.

 **4/3**: Designed the initial system with a lead server and clients able to auto-switch to replicas when they crash.
 However, it's not a very good solution for the clients to trigger the switch because the replica server thread that is listening for connections can't access a state variable for the server to know it is now the leader.
 Doing a redesign on the server system.

 **4/5**: Server system is resolved by introducing grpc streams to our proto file.
 These streams allow each of the servers to have a heartbeat with each other, allowing them to recognize themselves when a server goes down and switch into the leader role if necessary.
 Clients still automatically switch themselves.
 Added `HeartbeatStream` to the grpc proto file.

 **4/6**: Working on state updates, added `StateUpdateStream` to teh grpc proto file.
 State updates are sent from each action module of the `server` module as bytes to the other servers.
 The servers then uses `pickle` to translate those bytes into our app data structure, and resets the app state to that value.
 We decided on this state update mechanism as opposed to smaller, specific state updates because it was a simpler solution and guaranteed that the state update stayed consistent.
 With this decision, we are sacrificing bandwidth for greater reliability.

 **4/8**: Testing different scenarios manually, documenting each of these in our `Testing` section above.